 To treat your non-U.S. citizen spouse as a U.S. resident for income tax purposes:

 - Your spouse must have a social security number (SSN) or individual taxpayer identification number (ITIN).
 If your spouse is eligible for a SSN (PDF 128 KB), complete Form SS-5 (PDF 132 KB) and submit it to the Social Security Regional Benefits office in Manila.
-ACS Bangkok can make certified copies of necessary documents for you by appointment and forward the application packet to SSA Manila for you.
+ACS Phnom Penh can make certified copies of certain required U.S. identification documents by appointment and forward the application packet to SSA Manila for you.
+Other documents can be notarized for a fee of $50 per document.
 If your spouse is not eligible for a SSN, request an ITIN by filing form W-7 (PDF 216 KB) with the IRS in accordance with W-7 instructions (PDF 216 KB).
-ACS Phnom Penh can make certified copies of necessary documents for you by appointment for a $50 fee per document.
+ACS Phnom Penh can make certified copies or notarize necessary documents for you by appointment for a $50 fee per document.